marijnh/Eloquent-JavaScript/02_program_structure.md

 want a number.
 There are similar functions called `String` and `Boolean` that convert values to those types.

-Here is the rather trivial schematic representation of straight control flow:
+Here is the rather trivial schematic representation of straight-line control flow:

 {{figure {url: "img/controlflow-straight.svg", alt: "Trivial control flow", width: "4cm"}}}